37chandler/ada-sql-queries/README.md

 1. Sales by Hour by Year: Same as the above but broken out by year as well.
 This will have at most 24 rows per year.
 1. Sales by Hour for 2015: Same as above, but subset to just 2015.
 1. Owner spend by month: Spend or sales by owner by month.
 1. Owner spend by month for owners who spent between $5K and $10K: Spend or sales by owner by month but only for owners who spent between $5K and $10K in total.
+So this result set will have _all_ monthly rows for owners who, across the entire time period, spent between $5K and $10K.
 1. The top 10 selling products at the Wedge
 1. The top 10 selling products at the Wedge by Year for 2015 and 2016